Greek junta trials: Trial of the instigators of the 21 April 1967 coup

 On 28 July 1975, the trial of the instigators of the coup (Η Δίκη των Πρωταιτίων) commenced with Ioannis Deyannis as the presiding judge.
 Konstantinos Stamatis and Spyridon Kaninias were the prosecutors.

 Deyannis had been appointed to the high court of Areios Pagos during the junta years.
 The mandate of the trial was to examine the events surrounding the 21 April 1967 coup, for which Papadopoulos and over twenty other co-defendants were charged with acts of high treason and mutiny.
 Security surrounding the trial was heavy: one thousand soldiers armed with submachine guns were guarding the jail's perimeter, and the roads leading to the jail were patrolled by tanks.

 Despite these developments, Papadopoulos expressed his confidence to reporters that he would not remain incarcerated for long.
 He also assumed full responsibility for the April coup but refused to defend himself.
-Following Papadopoulos' lead, Stylianos Pattakos, Nikolaos Makarezos and other junta members announced that they would not participate in the trial.
+Following Papadopoulos' lead, Stylianos Pattakos, Nikolaos Makarezos and other junta members announced that they also would not participate in the trial.
 Dimitrios Ioannidis announced that the trial was "unfortunately not interesting".

 The defence announced that the reason their clients were not participating was that the Karamanlis government had prejudiced the outcome of the trial by declaring the 1967 coup a criminal offense.
 The lawyers of sixteen of the defendants walked out of the courtroom on the first day of the proceedings, declaring that they could not carry out their duties under a climate of terror and violence, to which the presiding judge Ioannis Deyannis replied: "Let all those who wish to leave—leave!".

-Although there was an agreement between the defendants that they would keep silent during the trial and would not issue any statements, Papadopoulos broke his silence and declared to the Court that: "I am the leader of the Revolution and I am responsible for everything".
+Although there was an agreement among the defendants that they would keep silent during the trial and would not issue any statements, Papadopoulos broke his silence and declared to the court: "I am the leader of the Revolution, and I am responsible for everything".
 Pattakos, Makarezos and the rest of the junta members were surprised to hear Papadopoulos' statement because they believed they had an agreement that they would not politicize the trial based on their belief that they had nothing to gain.
-In their view their support among the people and in the army was non-existent.
+In their view, support among the people and in the army was now non-existent.

 The charge of mutiny was contested because even though the colonels had in fact seized power illegally, they did so with the approval of their superior officer Lieutenant General Grigorios Spandidakis, who even joined the coup.
-Further Karamanlis himself, by accepting the invitation of junta-appointed President Phaedon Gizikis to return to Greece, conferred a measure of legitimacy to the junta.
-In addition it was Gizikis who swore-in Karamanlis as Prime Minister.
+Further, Karamanlis himself, by accepting the invitation of junta-appointed President Phaedon Gizikis to return to Greece, conferred a measure of legitimacy to the junta.
+It was also Gizikis who swore-in Karamanlis as prime minister.

 During the trial, Spandidakis, Zoitakis and Stamatelopoulos differentiated their position from that of the other junta members.
 This divergence from the common defence line led Papadopoulos to strongly chastise one of his defence lawyers for trying to question one of Zoitakis' witnesses.
 He is reported as exclaiming: "He is not one of our witnesses.
 Do not ask him [any questions]".